XueL6135/sep11-freedom-project/blog/entry04.md

 ## MVP

-so right now towards our mvp by using gamestats i want to make a sort of home screen so when you press the button you can enter the system and that can store all yor data, in whic you will use the ¨data and use it to exchange for stuff.
+so right now towards our mvp by using gamestats I want to make a sort of home screen so when you press the button you can enter the system and that can store all yor data, in which you will use the ¨data and use it to exchange for stuff.

 # EDP
 In the next step of my Engineering Design Process.
 Now we are pretty much done with learning with our tool, and I want to start on our MVP now, and the only thing we are missing is the score board and how we can be able to transfer the data from another game screen, and use that to make our currency that we are going to use, I also plan to recheck all the pngs that we have to see if we have anything missing and double-check our materials.
 But other than that, we are probably good at going on the rest of making the system, so I plan a (math.random) to do the job of the ¨gacha system¨ and how the rarity is going to go for, for each section, so we need different arrays for that and each array is going to have a math.random, but first we need to use math.random for selecting a random array out of the arrays, with a specific rarity.